Why Do Japanese People Have Black Hair?

 But how much their body produces will determine how dark their hair is.

-Japanese people with a lower production of eumelanin will have hair that is dark but not black.
+Japanese people with lower production of eumelanin will have hair that is dark but not black.

-So yes, it is possible for Japanese people to have brown hair.
+So yes, Japanese people can have brown hair.

 What is less likely is for Japanese people to have naturally blonde hair.
 Blond hair has low levels of eumelanin, so this trait does not work for those with naturally high levels of eumelanin.